suddjian/bloggjian/README.md

 - Software as an artistic medium (and how to realize art at work)

-- Every habit is a choice
+- Every ~habit~ moment is a choice

 ## 🚀 Quick start